arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-bt/content.md

-# Blob Detection using OpenMV
+# Blob Detection with Portenta and OpenMV
-In this tutorial you will use the vision carrier board for Portenta to detect the position of objects in a camera image.
+In this tutorial you will use the vision carrier board for Portenta to detect the presence and the position of objects in a camera image.
 For that you will use a technique that is often referred to as blob detection.
 For this task you will write a MicroPython script and run it on the Portenta with the help of the OpenMV IDE.

 ## What You Will Learn
 - How to use the OpenMV IDE to run MicroPython on Portenta